Rafkev/onlineCounter/readme.txt

 This is a simulated change for commit #96
 This is a simulated change for commit #126
 This is a simulated change for commit #128
+This is a simulated change for commit #141